minprog/app-studio/30 Android/10 Week 1/20 Assignment.md

 - Your app should be set up as an Android Studio project, so it can easily be opened/run/graded by others.

 - Your app should use at least 4 widgets/views on the screen.
-(Example: Three Buttons and a TextView, ...)
+(Example: three Buttons and a TextView, ...)

 - Your app should use at least 2 different kinds of widgets.
 (Example: Button, TextView, EditText, ...)